Tips for Visiting Versailles as a Day Trip from Paris

 The Chateau Rive Gauche station is the end of the line, so any train you get on at the station at the end of your visit to Versailles will take you back to Paris.

-To avoid this, we could have purchased our roundtrip tickets from the machine or ticket agent in the station ahead of time.
+To avoid this, we could have purchased our roundtrip tickets from the machine or ticket agent at the station ahead of time.

 This is always a great option, and we especially recommend it if you plan to take the train from Paris back to the airport so that you don’t have worry about getting your tickets on the day of your flight.